asbjornenge/taskbox/README.md

 ## Design (technical)

 TaskBox is a webapp.
-It works on both mobile phones (add-to-homescreen) and desktops.
+It works on both mobile phones (`add-to-homescreen`) and desktops.
 It works offline and can also sync to multiple devices.

 It uses the [nylas-sync-engine](https://github.com/nylas/sync-engine) as the email API.
 It's an open source imap sync engine.
 I actually tried making something similar to TaskBox once before, but writing the imap sync engine was just too much work.
 So I was super happy when [nylas](https://www.nylas.com/) came along.
 To get started you can just sign up to their hosted version, but you can also host your own if you want to.

 Instead of using *labels* or *folders* in imap, TaskBox stores tasks separately.
 For various reasons; offline-first, adding metadata, markdown support.
-TaskBox uses [puchdb](http://pouchdb.com/) for storing tasks.
-PouchDB is offline-first and can replicate to any couchdb.
+TaskBox uses [PouchDB](http://pouchdb.com/) for storing tasks.
+PouchDB is offline-first and can replicate to any [couchdb](http://couchdb.apache.org/).

 It's a single page app built using [React](https://facebook.github.io/react/) and bundled with [browserify](http://browserify.org/).